Project

 Office of Planning, Research, and Evaluation; Administration for Children and Families

-This project seeks to build the evidence base on home visiting in Indigenous communities.
 The project team will work with programs that serve Indigenous children and families to financially support research entities pursuing innovative research and evaluation, and to pursue cross-site research and evaluation on shared priority topics.
 Topics may relate to areas such as workforce development and support, cultural enhancements and activities, and healing and resilience among families and communities.
+The request for proposals for collaborative partnerships between researchers and home visiting programs is now live.
+Apply by April 1, 2024.

-• Scan relevant literature on cross-site topics
+• Scanning relevant literature on cross-site topics

 CIRCLE-HV is one of several federally supported projects contributing to the Maternal, Infant, and Early Childhood Home Visiting Program learning agenda.
 JBA also leads the Tribal Evaluation Institute and the Multi-Site Implementation Evaluation of Tribal Home Visiting.